terrylinla/react-native-sketch-canvas/windows/README.md

 8. In `App.cpp` add `PackageProviders().Append(winrt::RNSketchCanvas::ReactPackageProvider());` before `InitializeComponent();`

 ### Using save on Windows

 On Windows, `save()` will save the resulting image in the TemporaryDirectory folder of the application.

 ## Module development

 If you want to contribute to this module Windows implementation, first you must install the [Windows Development Dependencies](https://aka.ms/rnw-deps).

 You must temporarily install the `react-native-windows` package.
-Versions of `react-native-windows` and `react-native` must match, e.g. if the module uses `react-native@0.62`, install `npm i react-native-windows@^0.62 --dev`.
+Versions of `react-native-windows` and `react-native` must match, e.g. if the module uses `react-native@0.62`, install `yarn add react-native-windows@^0.62 --dev`.

 Now, you will be able to open corresponding `RNSketchCanvas...sln` file, e.g. `RNSketchCanvas62.sln` for `react-native-windows@0.62`.